wp-plugins/wens-responsive-column-layout-shortcodes/readme.txt

 2. Responsive column layout (frontend)

 == Changelog ==
+= 1.2.2 =
+Release new version and added clear div after the last column

 = 1.2.1 =
 CSS added to clear the last columns of the layout